About Cincinnati Law

 Read our full statement on diversity.

-- Top 45 Public Law School - U.S. News & World Report
+- Ranked a Top 45 Public Law School - U.S. News & World Report

-- Ranked an A- School for Criminal Law, Corporate Law, Public Interest Law, & Trial Advocacy - PreLaw Magazine
+- Ranked a Top School Corporate Law, Public Interest Law, and Trial Advocacy by the National Jurist

 Mission and Vision